 If you do get braces, use orthodontic relief wax at the first sign of irritation.
 Break off a small piece of wax, roll it in a ball between your fingers to warm it up and stick it on the parts of your braces that are bothering you.
 You can also swish with a saltwater rinse (a teaspoon of salt dissolved in a glass of warm water) as needed to promote healing and reduce discomfort.

 Now that you know how diabetes affects your oral health but orthodontic treatment with diabetes is still possible.
 You can still get your beautiful dream smile.
-Schedule a complimentary in-person or virtual consultation at Houston Orthodontic Specialists in West Houston or Bellaire today.
+Schedule a complimentary consultation at Houston Orthodontic Specialists in West Houston or Bellaire today.
 Be sure to let us know that you have diabetes and we’ll create a personalized treatment plan and work with your dentist to help you get your best smile in a way that’s healthy and effective.